Daniel Nannskog: 2008–2010

 Stabæk won the league in stylish fashion.
-Nannskog was crowned top scorer of the league with his 16 goals, four more than fellow team-mate and swede Johan Andersson.
+Nannskog was crowned top scorer of the league with his 16 goals, four more than fellow team-mate and Swede Johan Andersson.
 He was denied 'the double' as they lost in the Norwegian Cup final against Vålerenga.

 On 8 March Stabæk claimed their first trophy of the season when they won the Norwegian Superfinal against last season's cup winners Vålerenga by 3 goals to 1 with Nannskog scoring the opener.

 Nannskog scored a hat-trick on 5 April as Stabæk turned 1–3 to a 3–3 draw in the third league round.
 Nannskog was injured for just over a month before making a comeback on 24 May, scoring a brace in a 3–0 victory over Start in the Tippeligaen.
 He soon got injured again and so far only restricted him to 11 league games this season (5 goals).

 In total, Nannskog scored 123 goals in 172 games for Stabæk in all competitions.

 Nannskog failed to return from his injuries and subsequently retired from football.

 International career

-His debut for the Sweden national team came 14 January 2007 against Venezuela.
+Nannskog's debut for the Sweden national team came 14 January 2007 against Venezuela.
 His first goal for his national team came against Ecuador on 21 January 2007, in a game which ended 1–1.
 In January 2009 Nannskog was called up to the Swedish squad to face the United States and Mexico during their annual North-American tour.
 On 25 January 2009, Nannskog scored his second goal for Sweden in a 3–2 loss against the United States.

 Personal life

-Daniel Nannskog was born in Helsingborg, Sweden to a Swedish mother and an Afro American father (now living in the U.S.), who worked as a Basketball coach, Jazz singer and Ship Builder.
-Daniel had one brother, who is now deceased and two sisters.
-The oldest sister lives in southern Sweden and the youngest sister lives in Texas, USA.
+Nannskog was born in Helsingborg, Sweden to a Swedish mother and an Afro American father (now living in the U.S.), who worked as a basketball coach, jazz singer and ship builder.
+Nannskog had one brother, who is now deceased, and two sisters.